msvalina/msvalina.github.io/content/behavior-and-environment.rst

 direction.
 Important thing about it is what are the values of people that created it?
 What does it represent?
 What does it enable people to do?

-Here are some of these values:
+Here are some of these:

 * Right to privacy